drbean/curriculum/pages/homepage/markdown/PassiveFlagging.md

 <sarcasm>Inquiring minds want to know.
 Who could not reconcile the differences of the factions?</sarcasm>

 Some (but not all) passives (and not this passive) benefit from specifying the agent of the action.
+For example, it's good to hear opinions, but when we hear one, it is also good to know whose opinion it is.
+So, 'it is said/claimed that ..' without a 'who by' is not good.

+The same applies in other cases, where 'it takes two to tango'.

+Suppose two firms enter talks and after talks it is decided that a joint venture will be set up.
+It is senseless to ask who will the joint venture be set up by and who was the decision made by.

 Is this editorial prejudice against the passive, or just a failure to understand that the passive of a verb which requires 2 cooperating (?) agents